Discussing Your Rights with a New York City Personal Injury Lawyer

 The person who committed the negligence can be held liable in a civil court and sometimes in a criminal court as well.
 However, the remedies for a civil case are limited to money damages and can run parallel to, but separate from a criminal trial for the same negligent action.
 In fact, a civil case can succeed even if a criminal case finds the defendant not criminally liable.
 The standard of proof in a civil personal injury trial is substantially lower than that for a criminal trial.
 In a criminal trial, the illegal activity must be proved “beyond a reasonable doubt.”
 That is a very high standard and the jurors must feel certain of the guilt of the accused.
 In civil cases, the standard is by a “preponderance of the evidence,” which means that the person who was injured must prove that wrong-doing and fault are more likely than not – based on the evidence presented.

-- Injuries caused by negligence, such as car accidents, premises liability claims like slip and fall injuries, construction accidents, workers’ compensation cases, defective product cases, dangerous drug cases, and medical malpractice cases.
+- Injuries caused by negligence, such as motor vehicle accidents, premises liability claims like slip and fall injuries, construction accidents, workers’ compensation cases, defective product cases, dangerous drug cases, and medical malpractice cases.

-- Injuries at schools, daycare centers, and extracurricular activities, including issues such as gym class or sports injuries, injuries caused by improper supervision, injuries resulting from cases of schoolyard fights and bullying.
+- Injuries at schools, daycare centers, and extracurricular activities, including gym class or sports injuries, and injuries caused by improper supervision, including injuries resulting from schoolyard fights and bullying.

-- Wrongful death lawsuits that can potentially arise from cases where a party’s negligence resulted in a death, such as nursing home negligence or automobile accidents.
+- Wrongful death lawsuits when a party’s negligence resulted in a death, such as nursing home negligence or automobile accidents.